 \begin{restatable}{proposition}{propOptimalScalarCVSchedule} The scalar CV schedule $\alpha_t^\ast\in \mathbb{R}$ minimising the expected variance is given by

-where we write $\mathrm{Var}_p[f(X)] = \mathrm{Tr}(\mathrm{Cov}_p[f(X)])$. \end{restatable} See Appendix~\ref{app:proof:optimal_scalar_cv_schedule} for the proof.
-This expression clearly decouples the dependence of time from the definition of the endpoint distributions.
-It aligns with our intuition of avoiding instabilities caused by the individual score identities, having $\alpha_t^\ast$ be non-increasing and going from one to zero.
-Unlike heuristic choices that start with DSI and end with TSI, this result shows explicitly when one is favoured over another, e.g. it is possible that $\alpha_t^\ast \approx 1$ for a majority of the time when the target has much larger score variance than the base.
-When they coincide in score variance, this reduces to $\alpha_t^\ast = 1 - \lambda_t$, i.e. \gls*{msi}.
+\end{restatable} See Appendix~\ref{app:proof:optimal_scalar_cv_schedule} for the proof.
+This expression decouples the dependence of time from statistics of the endpoint distributions.
+It aligns with our intuition of avoiding the instabilities at both ends, having $\alpha_t^\ast$ be non-increasing and going from one to zero.
+Unlike heuristic choices that start with DSI and end with TSI, this result shows explicitly when one is favoured, e.g. it is possible that $\alpha_t^\ast \approx 1$ for majority of the time when the target has much larger score variance than the base.
+When they coincide in score variance, we recover $\alpha_t^\ast = 1 - \lambda_t$, i.e. \gls*{msi}.
 For matrices, we have the next result.